Paulracisz/string1-string2-kenzie/README.md

 work in python in terms of argument passing and return values, but you should be able to figure it out as you go.

-[string1.py](./string1.py) -- Complete the string functions in string1.py,
-based on your knowledge of Python strings, indexing, slicing, and methods.
+[string1.py](./string1.py) -- Complete the string functions in string1.py, based on your knowledge of Python strings, indexing, slicing, and methods.
+Make sure all the tests are passing, before submitting your work.

 [string2.py](./string2.py) -- Additional string function completions.
+Again, make sure all tests are passing before submitting your work.

 ## PR (Pull Request) Workflow for this Assignment